 Franklin County Job & Family Services

-FCDJFS is Central Ohio’s public social service agency with state’s largest caseload.
-The county agency is responsible for basic financial, medical, and social services programs for residents, including Medicaid, workforce training, and childcare.
-By July 2020 the State of Ohio will require all childcare providers who receive public dollars to be quality rated through Ohio’s Step Up To Quality (SUTQ) or lose that funding.
-FCDJFS has engaged ACS on multiple projects since 2014 to improve internal operations of their childcare departments and to engage providers and parents to increase awareness about SUTQ and increase the number of providers who are star-rated.
+FCDJFS is Central Ohio’s public social service agency handling one of the state’s largest overall caseloads.
+The county agency is responsible for basic financial, medical, and social services programs for residents, including Medicaid, workforce training, and child care.
+By July 2020 the State of Ohio will require all child care providers who receive public dollars to be quality rated through Ohio’s Quality Rating Improvement System – Step Up To Quality (SUTQ) or lose that funding.
+FCDJFS has engaged ACS on multiple projects since 2014 to improve internal operations of their child care departments and to engage providers and parents to increase awareness about SUTQ and increase the number of star-rated providers.

-How we did it: The work was accomplished through multiple phases over several years:
+How we did it: The work has been accomplished through multiple phases during several years and continues today:

 - Phase one was focused on internal effectiveness.
 ACS engaged agency leadership and community partners and stakeholders to help build a strategy to utilize limited public funds that support child care and youth services more effectively and purposely; outlined a messaging strategy for the changing landscape of Medicaid expansion and Federal healthcare exchanges; and coordinated agency efforts as part of a regional infant mortality task force to build a collective strategy to increase program enrollment and improve outcomes.

-- Phase two utilized focus group and survey research and public advertising to increase awareness among providers and parents about high quality early learning.
+- Phase two utilized focus groups, survey research, and public advertising to increase awareness among providers and parents about high quality early learning.
 ACS led and developed FCDJFS’ Early Learning Media Campaign between May and September 2017.

-- Phase three in 2018 utilized additional survey and focus groups with parents and analysis of existing FCDJFS data to develop more focused advertising and outreach to key community partners.
-ACS also developed and implemented a no-cost training for center and home-based providers to help them understand the SUTQ process and prepare to become or stay quality rated.
+- Phase three in 2018 utilized additional surveys and focus groups with parents, and analysis of existing FCDJFS data, to develop more focused advertising and outreach to key community partners.
+ACS also developed and implemented a no-cost training for center and home-based providers to help them understand the SUTQ process and prepare them to become or stay quality rated.

-Outcomes to date: A large government agency ready and prepared to be proactive and strategic on behalf of its taxpayers and clients.
-FCDJFS now has the tools and a detailed plan to improve operations within their child care departments.
-FCDJFS is implementing and tracking the progress of a strategy to prepare Type B Home Providers to transition into Ohio’s quality rating and improvement system, Step Up To Quality.
-In addition, there has been:
+Outcomes to date: FCDJFS is positioned and prepared to be proactive and strategic on behalf of its taxpayers and clients.
+FCDJFS now has the tools and a detailed plan to improve operations within its child care departments.
+FCDJFS is implementing and tracking the progress of a strategy to prepare Type B Home Providers to transition into Step Up To Quality.
+In addition:

 - Editorial: City and county aid will help improve day-care quality